react18-tools/kosha/README.md

 While `Date` serializes fine, **avoid storing `Set` or `Map`** directly in global state, since Kosha uses `JSON.stringify` to diff selector outputs.
 Use arrays or plain objects instead for best results.

+### 5. Isn’t JSON.stringify unreliable because key order might change?

+No — in Kosha, you’re comparing outputs of the same selector function across renders.
+Since the order of keys in JavaScript objects is preserved in deterministic function outputs, JSON.stringify remains stable and reliable in this context.

 ---

 ## 🚧 Known Limitations